fls-bioinformatics-core/galaxy-tools/macs21/README.rst

     ./run_tests.sh -id macs2_wrapper

-(Currently however there are no tests defined.)
+(However there are no tests defined at present.)

 History
 =======